yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_alter_table.md

 - The action creates an entirely new table under the hood, and concurrent DMLs may not be reflected in the new table which can lead to correctness issues.
 - This action is not compatible with partitioned tables, tables with rules, and tables with CDC streams.
 - If the operation fails, it is possible that the existing table is renamed in DocDB.
 This may lead to issues like yb-admin commands that take table name.
-- If the operation fails, a new dangling table may exist.
+- If the operation fails, a new dangling table may exist in DocDB.
+Use `yb-admin delete_table` to drop it.
 - Altering the data type of a foreign key column is not supported.
 - If there might be concurrent DMLs, the user can first rename the table to fail the DMLs, alter the column data type, and then rename the table again.
 - The operation preserves split properties for hash-partitioned tables and hash-partitioned secondary indexes.
 For range-partitioned tables (and secondary indexes), split properties are only preserved if the altered column is not part of the table's (or secondary index's) range key.